Geoscience B.S.

 or STAT F300 Statistics

-Complete 12 additional credits of upper-division GEOS courses or other upper-division courses approved by the undergraduate advisor including one course from the following:12
+Complete 12 additional credits of upper-division GEOS courses or other upper-division courses approved by the undergraduate advisor, including the following:12

 Research Design, Writing and Presentation Methods